matt-cassinelli/rocket-ninja/readme.md

 - Easier maps
 - Knockback
   - Use it to reach new areas?
-- Coyote timer
 - New player design / story
   - Increase player size
 - Better colours
-- Floor particles when jump & land
+- Impact particles when jump & land
 - Gibs on death
 - Each tile should be a quarter of the current size
 - Obstacles / enemies